Skip to main content

 Learn how to set steps to automatically retry, saving you the effort of implementing complex retry patterns.

-1. After step failure, retry the step if the step's call or action returns a failure status.
+• After step failure: Retries the step if the call or action returns a failure status.

-• If the cumulative time of delays, with a 25% exponential backoff, does not exceed 31 days, the step will continue to retry for the duration.
+If the cumulative delay time (with 25% backoff) does not exceed 31 days, the step continues to retry for the full duration.
+Workflows waiting between retries are placed in On hold status and do not consume your workflow execution quota.

 retry: